3 Days Flying Gorilla Trekking Bwindi safari

 Alternatively you could chose to make the return trip by road.
 This is a good option that offers some incredible experiences along the way including beautiful sceneries and some spectacular wildlife encounters.
-You could drive through the Ishasha wilderness of Queen Elizabeth National Park for a chance to sight the tree-climbing lions and other wildlife such as Topis, Buffalos, and Elephants.
+You could drive through the Ishasha wilderness of Queen Elizabeth National Park for a chance to sight the tree climbing lions and other wildlife such as Topis, Buffaloes, and Elephants.
 You also get to drive along Lake Mburo National Park after Mbarara and here you could sight Zebras and Impalas.
 Another interesting encounter is the Uganda Equator.
 Lunch is en-route.

 Meal Plan: Breakfast & Lunch